cwg2205195/the-C-program/README.md

 # the-C-program
-it's my beginner's stuff , please give me some advice , thanks a lot .
+it's my beginner's stuff , such as homeworks and experiments .
+Please give me some advice , thanks a lot .